 Cancer Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
 Surgery may... read more : Surgically removing the cancer may lessen the neuropathy

 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more : Treatments include corticosteroids, drugs that inhibit the immune system (immunosuppressants), plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
+Symptoms vary depending... read more : Treatments include corticosteroids, drugs that inhibit the immune system (immunosuppressants), plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
 In plateletpheresis, a donor gives only platelets rather than whole blood.
-Whole blood is drawn from... read more (filtering of toxic substances, including abnormal antibodies, from the blood), and immune globulin (a solution containing many different antibodies collected from a group of donors) given intravenously.
+Whole blood is drawn from... read more (filtering of toxic substances, including abnormal antibodies, from the blood), and immune globulin (a solution containing many different antibodies collected from a group of donors) given by vein (intravenously).

 Drugs and toxins: Stopping the drug or avoiding exposure to the toxin can sometimes reverse the polyneuropathy.
 Antidotes are available for certain drugs and toxins and can reverse some toxic effects.